openshift-labs/learn-katacoda/intro-openshift/java-batch-processing/06-run-batch-application.md

 ``curl $APP/jobexecutions/1``{{execute}}

+The output is the same as above, except that the job has completed and its batch status should be ``COMPLETED``

 To get all step executions belonging to a job execution (your job execution id may be different):

 ``curl $APP/jobexecutions/1/stepexecutions/``{{execute}}

+The output should include 2 step executions (details omitted here).

 To get details for a step execution (your job and step execution id may be different):